okx/okexchain-docs/docs/concepts/governance/overview.md

 # Proposal Module
 ## Introduction

-OKExChain adopts the concept of on-chain governance.
+OEC adopts the concept of on-chain governance.
-OKExChain uses the `Proposal` approach to achieve on-chain governance.
+OEC uses the `Proposal` approach to achieve on-chain governance.
 We believe that this can better reflect the decentralized concept of our system.
-Okt holders can participate in the governance process of OKExChain by initiating proposals, depositing proposals and voting on proposals (which involves okt).
+Okt holders can participate in the governance process of OEC by initiating proposals, depositing proposals and voting on proposals (which involves okt).

 ## Operation